shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/administration/advanced-toolkit-administration.md

 It is possible to use slashes when specifying the disk name.
 This will produce a project root point which spans over several folders in depth and can sometimes be useful if the studio is organizing its projects based on for example discipline (commercials, vfx, etc) or if the sheer volume of projects in a studio is so large that a single level in the file system would make it difficult to overview.
 Note that you should always use forward slashes ('/').
 Toolkit will make the necessary adjustments on Windows.

 In conjunction with the multi-level folders described above, it is also possible to customize the name that Toolkit suggests as part of the setup process.
 This is done in a special studio-level hook.
 If you want to customize this behaviour, create a file named `project_name.py` inside of the studio API location, in the `config/core` folder.
-This folder should already contain files such as `install_location.yml`, `app_store.yml` and `{% include product %}.yml`.
+This folder should already contain files such as `install_location.yml`, `app_store.yml` and `shotgun.yml`.

 The `project_name.py` hook file can for example look like this: